Electric Stim Pad Placements

 Brief Description

-However, in spite of what electric stimulation textbooks, and the manual that comes with your stimulator says, electric stimulation is not a contraindication.
-It’s merely a “precaution” that’s been there since the 70s and nobody has bothered to confirm or deny.
-Since the 70s I have been able to locate zero case reports of anyone being injured by doing so, despite a fair amount of research, outside the field of physical therapy and fitness suggesting it is safe.
-I’m not saying it’s safe, but I have been doing it to myself (aggressively) for years, and for years to my patients (much less aggressively).
-In doing so, I got measurable neck muscle hypertrophy and my neck muscle endurance tripled.
-My patients reported subjective increases in neck strength, endurance, stability, range of motion, corresponding with usual immediate and substantial pain reduction.
-Like 6/10 pain being reduced to 1-2/10 on the first try (with the right machine, right pads, right program, right intensity), with the pain reduction usually lasting at least a couple days.
+Since the 70s, I have been able to locate zero case reports of anyone being injured by doing so, despite a fair amount of research outside the field of physical therapy and fitness suggesting it is safe.
+I’m not saying it’s safe, but I have been doing it to myself (aggressively) for years and also for years to my patients (much less aggressively).

-I’ll add that while I have not used electric stimulation to treat dysphagia (difficulty swallowing) post stroke, I’m familiar with parameters used by the VitalStim unit, promoted to speech therapists for that purpose.
+I’ll add that while I have not used electric stimulation to treat dysphagia (difficulty swallowing) post-stroke, I’m familiar with parameters used by the VitalStim unit, promoted to speech therapists for that purpose.
 My thoughts are that the VitalStim manufacturers don’t know the first thing about electric stimulation for improving muscle performance, including the swallowing muscles, and it shows in the dismal results in independent research of their device.
-Still I think the concept has merit, and I’ll add that it’s my recollection that the TwinStim IV has more than twice the power, and infinitely more versatility with regards to programming, at roughly 1/20th the cost.
-Yes, one twentieth; as I said electric stimulation in the USA is a fiasco.
+Still, I think the concept has merit, and

 Full-Spine TENS for Pain